Max-Gabriel-Susman/delphi-inferential-service/README.md

 * aws cli?

-# Delphi Deployment and Operation
+# Delphi Deployment and Operation and Teardown (maybe make this into three distinct subsections)

 eksctl deployment: ...